 It happens suddenly.
-A formerly independent family member can no longer successfully navigate life at home without assistance.
+A formerly independent family member can no longer navigate life at home successfully without assistance.
 Is it time to consider moving to assisted living or a nursing home?

 For many seniors, their emotional ties to family and home coupled with the anxiety of a complete change in environment and routines can greatly impact their quality of life and even their life expectancy.

 Fortunately, there are resources available to support individuals who want to stay home or even live with a family member.
 As our population ages, the home health care field is booming with an estimated $103 billion spent on home health services in 2018.
 Another rising trend is the Accessory Dwelling Unit (ADU), by adding living area to an existing home or creating what is commonly known as an “in-law apartment.”
 Recent changes in Centers for Medicare and Medicaid Services (CMS) reimbursement policy provide greater latitude for reimbursement of skilled home care than in the past.
 And, if a veteran or veteran's spouse is in need of care at home, there may be additional resources available.
 An advocate from your state's office Office of Veterans Services can help you identify such as resources.